 Experience prior to joining Kasowitz includes:

-- Broadcom: an institutional investor in pursuing securities fraud claims arising from a $2 billion restatement of historic financial statements, resulting in a $173 million settlement.
+- Broadcom.
+An institutional investor in pursuing securities fraud claims arising from a $2 billion financial restatement, resulting in a $173 million settlement.